Request a Service Academy Nomination

 - Three Letters of Recommendation - Ask your guidance counselor, high school principal, or a teacher to write a letter of recommendation letter on your behalf.
 Your other two letters may be written by an acquaintance, but not by a family member.
 It is highly recommended that your guidance counselor/principal/ teacher letter focus on academics while your remaining two letters focus on character and leadership, respectively.

 To apply for a nomination from Senator Franken, send your completed application (PDF) and the other materials listed above to Senator Al Franken, Attn.
 Nominations Coordinator, 60 Plato Boulevard East, Suite 220, St. Paul, MN 55107 or by email to firstname.lastname@example.org.
-Sen. Franken is no longer accepting applications for the academy classes entering in the summer of 2014 and graduating in 2018.
-Please check back at a later date for information on the academy classes entering in the summer of 2015.
+Sen. Franken is currently accepting applications for the academy classes entering in the summer of 2016 and graduating in 2020.
 Please note that students are required to begin the application process with the academies themselves before being considered for a nomination to that academy.

 The final step of the Congressional Nomination process is an in-person interview at or near the Senator’s St. Paul office.
 All interviews will be conducted on one Saturday in November and all applicants who complete their applications by the deadline will be invited for an interview; service academy alumni and official Senate staff will interview the candidates.
-The Senator and his selection committee will make final selections and notify nominees in January 2014.
+The Senator and his selection committee will make final selections and notify nominees in late-January to mid-February 2016.

 Applicants will be subjected to a “whole-person” approach during their interview session.
 Applicants are expected to speak fluently about their character, scholarship, motivation, physical fitness, extra-curricular activity, and leadership abilities.